How to Use VLOOKUP in Excel

 VLOOKUP works by first searching for the value you are looking for in the first column of the range you specify.
 If it finds a match, it returns the value in the column you specify.
 If it doesn’t find a match, it returns an error value.

-See also How to Use NPER Function in Excel
+See also How to use Sumproduct Function in Excel

 Exact match